PRACTICE MAKES PERFECT

-MG&CC has continued their commitment to improve their on-site practice facilities.
-Presently we have a full service, 320 yard driving range, large putting green as well as fully dedicated greenside short game area that includes a practice sand bunker and chipping/pitching areas.
+We have continued their commitment to improve our on-site practice facilities.
+Presently, we have a full service, 320 yard driving range, large putting green as well as fully dedicated greenside short game area that includes a practice sand bunker and chipping/pitching areas.

-Future plans include enhancements to existing amenities and continuing to add key components to position the MG&CC as a premier player development facility.
+Future plans include enhancements to existing amenities and continuing to add key components to position the MGC as a premiere player development facility.

 Seasonal range packages for members and non-members are available.
 A variety of sizes of practice balls are available on a daily basis for both members and guests.